17 points of interest

 - Arrival : Bains Jaunes, Saint-Claude

-- Towns crossed : Saint-Claude, Gourbeyre, Trois-Rivieres, Capesterre-Belle-Eau
+- Towns crossed : Saint-Claude, Gourbeyre, Trois-Rivieres, and Capesterre-Belle-Eau

 As Guadeloupe is prone to natural risks, extra care should be taken in this natural environment.
 For the benefit of all hikers, responsible behaviour is very important.